qcri-social/AIDR/Logging-Protocol.md

 For uniform logging messages across AIDR modules we will be using the Apache log4j logger:

+## To enable logging for your module

+Please note each module has its own log.
+In this case, we assume the module wants to write to aidr-output.log:

 * Create a file called `log4j.properties` in `/src/main/resources` with the following content:

 `